iyadadalan/Final_Assessment/README.md

 ### <a name="xss-and-csrf-prevention"/>XSS and CSRF Prevention - Iyad
 Strategies used to prevent XSS and CSRF vulnerabilities.

+To combat XSS and CSRF vulnerabilities, several measures have been taken:

+- **Content Security Policy (CSP):** A strict CSP is implemented to control the sources of content that can be loaded on the website.
+This includes restrictions on scripts, styles, and images to trusted sources and disallows inline scripts and styles to mitigate XSS attacks.
+- **CSRF Tokens:** CSRF tokens are used in all forms to ensure that requests are originated from the website's forms and not from external sources.
+This token is generated on the server-side, embedded in forms, and verified on each form submission.
+- **Sanitization:** All inputs from users are sanitized using PHP to encode or strip out potentially malicious characters and scripts, reducing the risk of XSS attacks.
+- **Escaping Output:** When displaying user input or data retrieved from the database, the application uses PHP functions to escape the output, ensuring that any executable code is rendered harmless.

+These strategies collectively enhance the security of the website by validating input data rigorously and defending against common web vulnerabilities like XSS and CSRF.

 ### <a name="database-security"/>Database Security - Arif